A Zero Added Loss Multiplexing (ZALM) Source Simulation: The ZALM Source

 \section{The ZALM Source}

-ZALM, as described by Chen et al. \cite{Chen_ZALM} and Shapiro et al. \cite{shapiro2024entanglement}, is a broadband, deterministic source-in-the-middle architecture that is optimised for memory loading through the spin-photon interface.
-ZALM combines a pair of probabilistic SPDC sources into a deterministic quantum entanglement source where the timing and wavelength of a quantum entanglement pair emission is known by the source and communicated to the receiver in advance of transmission.
-This information is used by the receiving node to efficiently convert the incoming photons for maximum compatibility with the memory loading process, hence there is Zero-Added-Loss at the quantum receiver.
+ZALM, as described by \cite{Chen_ZALM} and \cite{shapiro2024entanglement}, is a broadband, deterministic source-in-the-middle architecture that is optimised for memory loading through the spin-photon interface.
+ZALM combines a pair of probabilistic SPDC sources into a quasi-deterministic quantum entanglement source where an entangled pair is emitted randomly but its timing and emission wavelength is known by the source and communicated to the receiver in advance of transmission.
+This information is used by the receiving node to efficiently convert the incoming photons for maximum compatibility with the memory loading process, hence there is `zero added loss' at the quantum receiver.

 Whilst the emission rate of the ZALM source may be lower than other quantum entanglement sources, it has the advantage of only emitting entangled pairs that are capable of being loaded into a memory at the receiver.
 It classically heralds the receivers to expect a photon within a certain time frame allowing the unheralded (non entangled) photons to be discarded.

 The ZALM source consists of (i) two SPDC processes which are triggered simultaneously.
-These SPDC processes are configured to each produce a two-qubit entangled state.
-The qubits are physically photons\footnote{The terms Photons and Qubits are used interchangeably in the text.
+These SPDC processes are configured to each produce a two-qubit entangled state (ebit).
+The qubits are physically photons\footnote{The terms `photons' and `qubits' are used interchangeably in the text.
 When discussing a photon, the authors generally discuss the physical properties associated with the photon and not the quantum state.
-When qubits are used, the authors focus on the quantum state of the system.} that are polarization encoded.
+When qubits are used, the authors focus on the quantum state of the system.} that are polarisation encoded.
 The photons produced by each SPDC process are labelled as signal and idler.
 The signal photons go directly to (ii) a delay line for later processing, whilst the idler photons are passed through (iii) a beam splitter (BS).